Did you know we have more than 40 NGOs in Zambia?

 List of NGOs In Zambia PDF.

-The majority of NGOs in Zambia contact details are shown below; you can print a PDF of them and use to look for employment or academic spornsors.
+The majority of NGOs in Zambia's contact details are shown below; you can print a PDF of them and use them to look for employment or academic sponsors.

-Here are registered NGOs in Zambia according to Non-Governmental Organization Coordinating Council (NGOCC)
+Here are registered NGOs in Zambia according to the Non-Governmental Organization Coordinating Council (NGOCC)

 1. Association of Zambian Women in Mining